Skip to content

 Sources & verification

-[1] GIGXCHANGE Rate Index — live UK gig rate percentiles.
+[1] GIGXCHANGE Rate Index, live UK gig rate percentiles.
 [2] Musicians’ Union national gig rates.
 [3] GIGXCHANGE Rate Calculator.

-Accuracy.
 All claims in this article reflect UK industry practice as of May 2026.
 The MU minimum rate is updated annually; verify the current figure at musiciansunion.org.uk.
-If any factual claim on this page is outdated, email hello@gigxchange.app and we will update it promptly.
+If any factual claim on this page is outdated, email support@gigxchange.app and we will update it promptly.

 Naumaan